 Although a secondary source can be a helpful piece of information for historians, there can be extreme biases or inaccuracies in the information it presents.
 A secondary source is created from primary sources and there is a possibility that misleading or biased primary sources can create just as inaccurate secondary sources.

 The extension activity for this lesson will require students to determine whether they believe primary or secondary sources are the stronger option for historians to use when studying the past.
 Students should create a spider map that describes and visualizes their top three reasons to support their claim.
 Students should share their thesis with the class and defend their claims against opposing students’ opinions.

 This activity can serve as an introduction or a helpful formative assessment following the introduction of primary and secondary sources.
-Students will be given the “Student Copy” of the Identification Activity and will be asked to define whether the four scenarios are either a Primary or Secondary source.
-Students will be required to explain their rationale in the description space below each representation.
-Also provided for this activity is the completed “Teacher Copy” that can serve as a helpful guide when reviewing the answers from students.
+Provided for this activity is the completed “Teacher Copy” that can serve as a helpful guide when reviewing the answers from students.
 The four documents and correct answers for this activity are:

 The Bixby Letter